hypertec-cloud/hci-api-docs/README.md

 TODO: update with instructions on deploying the docs with jenkins

-1. Make sure your changes have been merged into `cmc-dev`
+1. Make sure your changes have been merged into `hci-dev`
-2. `git checkout cmc-dev`
+2. `git checkout hci-dev`
 3. `./deploy.sh`

 The docs should go live once GitHub processes the new `gh-pages` branch contents.